Suwayomi/Suwayomi-Server/README.md

 ### the webUI
-how to do it is described in `webUI/react/README.md` but for short, first run `yarn` to install the node modules(do this only once) then `yarn start` to start the client if a browser windows doesn't open automatically, then open `http://127.0.0.1:3000` in a modern browser.
+how to do it is described in `webUI/react/README.md` but for short, first run `yarn` to install the node modules(do this only once) then `yarn start` to start the client if a new browser window doesn't start automatically, then open `http://127.0.0.1:3000` in a modern browser.

 ## License